gregorbj/Archive-VisionEval/api/model_system_design.md

 The function returns a value within the 'SearchRange_' for the function parameter which matches the target value.

 Developers can refer to the source code for the 'applyLinearModel' and 'applyBinomialModel' functions to help understand how to use this function.

+##### 9.2.4.
+Module Documentation Function
+Section 8.1.4 describes how module documentation is to be included in the module script.
+The 'documentModule' prepares formatted documentation from the script documentation.
+Refer to that section for more details.

 ### Appendix A: Example Model Run Script
 ```